Canon 100D vs Nikon D500

 Feature comparison: Canon 100D vs Nikon D500

 Apart from body and sensor, cameras can and do differ across a range of features.
 The 100D and the D500 are similar in the sense that both have an optical viewfinder.
 The latter is useful for getting a clear image for framing even in brightly lit environments.
+The viewfinder in the D500 offers a wider field of view (100%) than the one in the 100D (95%), so that a larger proportion of the captured image is visible in the finder.
+In addition, the viewfinder of the D500 has a higher magnification (0.67x vs 0.54x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The adjacent table lists some of the other core features of the Canon 100D and Nikon D500 along with similar information for a selection of comparators.

 One difference between the cameras concerns the presence of an on-board flash.
 The 100D has one, while the D500 does not.
 While the built-in flash of the 100D is not very powerful, it can at times be useful as a fill-in light.